tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Selenium for IBM UrbanCode Build

 Selenium provides a set of tools to automate testing web applications.
-It can also be used to automate basic browser functions and administration tasks.
+It can also be used to automate basic browserfunctions and administration tasks.
 Testing is accomplished through a set of Selenium commands that are stored in a HTML text file.

 ---